Warning

 ml ORCA/5.0.1-OpenMPI-4.1.1

-Submit the job to the queue and wait before it ends.
-Then you can find an output log in your working directory:
+Submit the job to the queue.
+After the job ends, you can find an output log in your working directory:

 $ ll ORCA_SERIAL.*